dimitris-dol/MySite/README.md

 # my-app
-CarComparison static website
+CarComparison website with ReactJS.

-This is the deployment for the CarComparison Repo
+This is the deployment for the CarComparison Repository.

 # URL
 It can be found at https://dimitris-dol.github.io/my-app/